r3volution11/sketch-sublime-text-theme-template/README.md

 Several of the icons have been created by yours truly.
 They will soon also be available at [Material Design Icons](http://materialdesignicons.com).

 File format icons will be added soon.

+## Font

+This template utilizes the San Francisco font created by Apple.
+It's freely available at [Apple's Developer Fonts](https://developer.apple.com/fonts/) page.

+## Feedback

+I welcome any feedback or issues you may have.
+Please let me know by creating an issue here.

 ## Roadmap